yurovsky/yurovsky.github.io/_drafts/2015-06-04-lockfree-ipc.md

 be able to quickly write something and keep executing without locking or context switches.

+I decided to prototype a simple IPC mechanism while looking at a few techniques like [userspace RCU](http://urcu.so/) as well.
+This is very much a work in progress and I am not sure how useful it really is but I am posting it here in case it is interesting or even leads to some discussion.

 ## Shared Memory

 There are several ways of implementing IPC in Linux and I chose the simple